abbreviatedman/avec-vous-client/wireframe.md

   - button to mark story complete (if not a completed story)
   - sentence addition field (if user's turn)

-### Dashboard
+### Invites

-- Tabs for
-  - Social Hub [default]
 - List of invites
-      - for all invites
   - for incoming invites:
     - arrow in/mailbox icon/some other indicator
     - "from [username]" [with link to user]
     - "for [story title]" [with link to story]
+    - buttons to accept/decline
+      - when declined, incoming invite goes away
-        - button to accept/decline
+      - when accepted, button changes to link to story
   - for outgoing invites:
     - arrow out/sent mail icon/some other indicator
     - "to [username]"
     - "for [story title]"
     - button to cancel
-  - Settings
-    - Log out
+      - when canceled, invite disappears

 ## User Stories